-In January 2017, the Office of the Comptroller General initiated another special audit in Reficar and delivered a final report to Reficar on July 12, 2017.
-In this report the Office of the Comptroller General concluded that, in their opinion, Reficar's 2016 Financial Statements do not reasonably represent, in all material aspects, the entity's financial position as of December 31, 2016.
+1.3 In January 2017, the Office of the Comptroller General initiated a special audit in Reficar and delivered a final report to Reficar on July 12, 2017.
+In this report the Office of the Comptroller General concluded that, in their opinion, Reficar's 2016 Financial Statements do not reasonably represent, in all important aspects, the entity's financial position as of December 31, 2016.